waszabi/empty-enter-expander/README.md

 This tool can help you type less in the terminal.
+It is currently written for the `zsh`.
+The `bash` version is under development.

 **Empty Enter Expander** inserts a command into the prompt with a few keystrokes.